stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

             </li>
             <li>Save it.</li>
         </ul>
-        I actually use a complex regex in a macro for the conditions to catch a few edge cases like: urls missing the www, relative links, mailto/tel/ftp etc. but for this example and basic sites this will get what we want.
+        I actually use a complex regex in a variable for the conditions to catch a few edge cases like: urls missing the www, relative links, mailto/tel/ftp etc. but for this example and basic sites this will get what we want.
     </li>
     <li><em>Tag</em>: create event in Analytics for outbound link click.
         <ul>